Quality Manual

 In all these processes, the principal supervisor can represent the supervisory team but in doing so is expected to consult as necessary with other team members.

 Note that the Progression Reviews should also consider and take into account any significant research and/or personal impacts that have /may have significant disruptive impacts on research progress.
-Consideration of this should include information about how the PGR has managed to progress their research in light of any impacts, the extent to which they have mitigated these impacts and how they have had to change their research plans and activities, and goals/milestones accordingly.
+Consideration of this should include information about how the PGR has managed to progress their research in light of any impacts, the extent to which they have mitigated these impacts and how they have had to change their research plans, activities, and goals/milestones accordingly.

-After the meeting with the PGR, the Internal assessor and supervisors should share their independent reports with the PGR for their comment and response.
-If the likely recommendation is for reassessment, or if there is disagreement in outcome, the reports should be shared in a meeting with the independent assessor and/or the supervisors so the PGR has support when this is communicated.
+After the meeting with the PGR, the Internal Assessor and supervisors should share their independent reports with the PGR for their comment and response.
+If the likely recommendation is for reassessment, or if there is disagreement in outcome, the reports should be shared in a meeting with the Independent Assessor and/or the supervisors so the PGR has support when this is communicated.
 This can be during the verbal feedback after the meeting.

 In light of the meeting, and discussion of the independent reports and the PGR response, the Internal Assessor and the principal supervisor should agree a joint recommendation on the outcome to the Head of School.
 The agreed joint recommendation will be recorded in the PGR’s record.